logsem/iris-tutorial/README.md

 This [cheatsheet](/cheatsheet.md) contains a table of the most important tactics for each logical connective.
 A full description of the Iris Proof Mode tactics can be found in the files [proof_mode.md](https://gitlab.mpi-sws.org/iris/iris/-/blob/master/docs/proof_mode.md) and [heap_lang.md](https://gitlab.mpi-sws.org/iris/iris/-/blob/master/docs/heap_lang.md).

 ## Generating the exercises
 If you want to contribute to the tutorial, note that the files in `exercises/` are generated from the corresponding files in `theories/`.
-Run `make exercises` to re-generate those files this requires `gawk` to be installed (which should be available on Linux, and on macOS can be installed via `brew install gawk`).
+Run `make exercises` to re-generate those files.
+This requires `gawk` to be installed (which should be available on Linux, and on macOS can be installed via `brew install gawk`).

 The syntax for the solution files is as follows: